 In the face of rapid technological progress and continually growing global competitive pressure, systematic improvement of what currently exists is of immense importance for success in the future.
 As a company looking to the future, Schaeffler places particular emphasis on investing in research and development.
-Worldwide, around 6,700 employees work at 17 research and development centers, in close partnership with customers, on new solutions with technologically and economically convincing benefits – for example in the fields of materials, tribology and coatings.
-In the year of 2015 alone, this commitment led to more than 2,300 new patent registrations.
-As a result, Schaeffler is among the leading companies in Germany in terms of inventions.
+Worldwide, around 8,000 employees work at 20 research and development centers, in close partnership with customers, on new solutions with technologically and economically convincing benefits – for example in the fields of materials, tribology and coatings.
+With more than 1,900 patent applications in 2020, Schaeffler is Germany’s second most innovative company according to the DPMA (German Patent and Trademark Office).

 Schaeffler is a world leader in competence for functional surfaces and coatings.
 With the expansion of the Centre of Competence for Surface Technology at Herzogenaurach, Schaeffler has increased its capacity in the field of development and application of coating technology – with the objective of further extending its technological and market leadership in this field.

 The Centre of Competence for Surface Technology opened in 2007 and has shown highly successful development in recent years.
 One piece of evidence: since then, sales of coated parts have increased by more than 50 percent.
 We now offer an extensive modular range of concept that allows us to design the surfaces of components and systems in precise accordance with the specific requirements of our customers.
 Our systems increase the lifetime of components and offer protection against wear, corrosion and electrical current passage.
 In addition, they reduce friction and thus make a considerable contribution to conservation of resources and energy efficiency.

 The latest developments allow the use of multi-functional and sensory coatings.
 With our technical resources and our know-how in processes and applications, we are able to provide samples at an early stage in the development path and achieve direct, robust implementation of these in a volume production environment.